tomit4/git_presentation/README.md

 1. You modify files in your working tree.
 2. You selectively stage just those changes you want to be part of your next commit, which adds <em>only</em> those changes to the staging area.
-3. You do a commit, which takes the files as they are in the staginga rea and stores that snapshot permanently in your Git directory.
+3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently in your Git directory.

 <img src="https://github.com/tomit4/git_presentation/blob/main/assets/slide_007.png">